 In order to set up your own recirculating DWC system, you will require the following:

-- Lamps, should you wish to set up a DWC system indoors.
+- Grow Lights, should you wish to set up a DWC system indoors

 The first thing you need to do is get a large reservoir tank for the storage of your nutrient solutions.
 You will need to connect this tank to the smaller reservoirs or buckets for every plant.
 All of the small buckets or reservoirs will then be connected together by pipelines.